tuvalutorture/SIMAS/README.md

 ### Lists

 #### - list
 * list operations. lists are a special data structure that allows you to have multiple values in a single container.
+Indexing can be done both via constant numbers and variables.
 * OPERAND 1: type of operation
 * OPERAND 2: name of the list
 * All of the list operations: